-The Trustees present their annual report together with the financial statements and independent auditor's reports of the charitable company for the year ended 31 August 2022.
+The Trustees present their annual report together with the financial statements and independent auditor's reports of the charitable company for the year 01 September 2022 to 31 August 2023.
 The annual report serves the purposes of both a Trustees' Report, and a Directors' Report under company law.